Robot's hand and expansions in non-integer bases: Form closure properties

-By construction, if $\omega\Jo\not=\pi$ then the prolongations of the phalanxes in configuration form a triangle, see Figure \ref{fw54}.A.
-If the contact points between the inscribed circle and the triangle belong to the phalanxes and not to the prolongations, namely if the phalanxes are long enough, then we call it \emph{primary grasped circle}.
-If otherwise $\omega\Jo=\pi$, then every extended phalanx but the second one is parallel to the first phalanx, see Figure \ref{fw54}.B.
-In this case the primary grasped circle is the (unique) circle tangent to three distinct extended phalanxes: in particular, it is the circle inscribed in the rhombus whose edges are as long as the $\Jo$-th phalanx and whose internal angles are $\omega$ and $\pi-\omega$.
-The configuration admitting a primary grasped circle with the smallest number of extended phalanxes is called \emph{primary grasping configuration}.
+\begin{proof} Let $J\geq J_\omega$ and note that (\ref{controls}) implies that the extended phalanxes of the resulting configuration are the first one and every phalanx between the $\Jo$-th and $J$-th ones.
+Moreover all phalanxes between the $\Jo+1$-th and the last belong to the same line, because their rotation controls are constantly $0$.
+Hence we may construct a circle $\mathcal O$ tangent to the prolongations of these phalanxes.
+In particular, in Figure \ref{fw54} are represented two possible scenarios: if $\Jo\omega\not=\pi$ (see Figure \ref{fw54}.A) then by construction the prolongations of the phalanxes form a triangle and we set $\mathcal O$ as the inscribed circle of this triangle.
+Note that the tangency points $\mathbf c_1,\mathbf c_{\Jo}$ and $\mathbf c_{\Jo+1}$ are indeed contact points (namely they belong to the phalanxes and not to their prolongations) then by construction (SC) is satisfied.
+If otherwise $\Jo\omega=\pi$, then every extended phalanx but the second one is parallel to the first phalanx, see Figure \ref{fw54}.B.
+In this case we set $\mathcal O$ as the (unique) circle tangent to three distinct extended phalanxes: in particular, it is the circle inscribed in the rhombus whose edges are as long as the $\Jo$-th phalanx and whose internal angles are $\omega$ and $\pi-\omega$.
+Note that in this case the only allowed direction $\mathbf l$ (namely the only unit vector satisfying (\ref{fc})) is the one parallel to the first phalanx and with positive scalar product with the $J$-th phalanx.
+Also in this case call the resulting tangent points $\mathbf c_1$, $\mathbf c_{\Jo}$ and $\mathbf c_{\Jo+1}$.

-Next result establishes necessary and sufficient conditions for the existence of the primary grasped circle.